CausalLearning/SparseFool/README.md

 # SparseFool
 This repository contains the official PyTorch implementation of SparseFool algorithm described in [[1]](https://arxiv.org/abs/1811.02248).

-Also, SparseFool has been officially integrated into [FoolBox](https://github.com/bethgelab/foolbox).

 ## Requirements

 To execute the code, please make sure that the following packages are installed: